jenkinsci/dimensionsscm-plugin/docs/user-guide.md

     is a bug which has been around a for a while, but only seems to surface occasionally.
 When using the regex option, it would be best to be very specific in the artifacts that you wish to check in.
--   To use Serena SSO to authenticate interactive users logging into Jenkins, protect the Jenkins application in your deployment container (e.g. Tomcat) and use Jenkins' *Delegate to servlet container* authentication model.
+-   To use Micro Focus SBM SSO to authenticate interactive users logging
+-   into Jenkins, protect the Jenkins application in your deployment container (e.g. Tomcat) and use Jenkins' *Delegate to servlet container* authentication model.
 Polling and updating by the Dimensions Plugin will still use the user account configured as the